Tmcg2/rogue_squadron64/docs/hob_files/hob_files.md

 `meshdef1_offset` is exactly what it sounds like.

 `big_block_o_floats` is actuallly a little ambiguous, I'm assuming its all floats but it could potentially have other stuff hidden in there.
+Also the size of it is a little speculative.
+`func_80056EB0` suggests that `meshdef0`'s should have a size of `0x4C`, but that leaves 14 floats unaccounted for in the HOB files themselves.
+I don't know what to make of that.

 ## Meshdef1